hypeJunction/Elgg3-hypeSubscriptions/README.md

  To implement custom logic when the subscription is created, listen to ``create, subscription`` event.

  To implement custom logic when the subscription cancelled, listing to ``cancel, subscription``.
-Note that the sbuscription can be cancelled at period end, so check ``current_period_end`` metadata, before terminating access to features.
+ Note that the subscription can be cancelled at period end, so check ``current_period_end`` metadata, before terminating access to features.
+Use ``expire, subscription`` hook to do additional clean up for when subscription has expired after being cancelled with a future expiration.